JoseLuisC99/moving-firefighter-env/README.md

 ### Reward Structure

 * The agent receives a large negative reward if it moves to an invalid node (burnt or unreachable).
-* Otherwise, the agent receives a negative reward equivalent to the number of burned nodes during that action.
+* Otherwise, the agent receives a negative reward equivalent to the number of new nodes burned.

 ## Contributing